zakirhusain-3802/Expense_Tracker/README.md

 ## Features

-1. User Registration and Login:
-   - Users can create a new account by providing their email address and password.
-   - Existing users can log in to their accounts using their registered credentials.

-2. Dashboard:
+1. Dashboard:
    - The dashboard provides an overview of the user's income, expenses, and total balance.
    - It displays categorized summaries and graphical representations of expenses and income.

-3. Add Transactions:
+2. Add Transactions:
    - Users can add new transactions by providing details such as transaction type (income/expense), amount, category, and notes.
    - They can select predefined categories or create custom categories for better organization.

-4. Transaction History:
+3. Transaction History:
    - The application maintains a transaction history, displaying a chronological list of all the user's transactions.
    - Users can view, edit, or delete individual transactions as needed.

-5. Summary and Analytics:
-   - The application generates detailed summaries and analytics based on the user's transactions.
-   - Users can view their spending patterns, expense categories, income sources, and other relevant insights.

 ## Installation